Research & Learning Development Initiative

 Please note: Faculty members who are applying together should include a multiple-investigator plan that includes a description of shared roles and responsibilities for the proposed project and future proposals for external funding.

-Applications will be reviewed by a committee consisting of the Master, the Dean of Academic Affairs and Innovation, the Research Committee Chair (or deputy), a Dean of an NU College, the Dean of Libraries and Vice Provost for Information Collaboration at NU, and a member of the Board of NCH at Northeastern.
+Applications will be reviewed by a committee consisting of the Master, the Dean for Academic Affairs and Innovation, the Research Committee Chair (or deputy), a Dean of an NU College, the Dean of Libraries and Vice Provost for Information Collaboration at NU, and a member of the Board of NCH at Northeastern.
+Decisions will be announced by 9th April 2020, with funding available for release from that date for up to one calendar year.

 Interim and Final Report

-All awardees are expected to submit an interim report after six months and a final report within one year of project funding.
+All awardees are expected to submit an interim report after six months of receipt of project funding and a final report within one year of receipt of project funding.
 This report should include a description of project activities and accomplishments, barriers faced and strategies to overcome them, any dissemination activities including papers or conference presentations, and finally a description of external funds applied for and notice of which have been received.
 This report should be no more than three pages long and should be sent to the Chair of the Research Committee.